What Is My FIRE Number? How to Calculate Early Retirement

 Use the FIRE CalculatorThe 25x Rule: The Foundation of FIRE

-The 25x rule is the inverse of the 4% rule, which comes from the Trinity Study.
-The study found that a portfolio of stocks and bonds can sustain a 4% annual withdrawal rate (adjusted for inflation each year) for at least 30 years with a high probability of success.
+25x is just the 4% rule flipped around.
+The Trinity Study found that a stock/bond portfolio can handle 4% annual withdrawals (adjusted for inflation each year) for at least 30 years with a high probability of success.
 Since 1 / 0.04 = 25, you need 25 times your annual spending to safely withdraw 4% per year.

 Your Savings Rate Is Everything

-In the FIRE community, your savings rate matters far more than your income.
-A person earning $200,000 who spends $180,000 (10% savings rate) will take far longer to reach FIRE than someone earning $80,000 who spends $40,000 (50% savings rate).
+Your savings rate matters more than your salary.
+Someone earning $200K who spends $180K (10% savings rate) will take way longer to reach FIRE than someone earning $80,000 who spends $40,000 (50% savings rate).
 Higher savings rates work a double magic: you save more money each year and you need less money in total because your expenses are lower.

 | Savings Rate | Years to FIRE | Key Insight |